 If you are unable to audition/interview on campus, you may submit a digital audition via Acceptd.

 If you have auditioned or interviewed at a state or international thespian conference you need not re-audition or interview but still must complete the scholarship application.

-Each year, the University Theatre produces a season of plays, at the University Theatre, with students forming the company of actors, designers and technicians responsible for all aspects of the production.
+Each year, the Theatre and Dance program produces a season of plays, with students forming the company of actors, designers and technicians responsible for all aspects of the production.

 Mentored and advised by faculty, you will work together with other students to clearly and appropriately present your imaginative ideas to others and explore your creativity.
 Most importantly, you will develop a collective responsibility and commitment to your work.